We’re honored to announce that the couple behind A Journey Away, a bilingual French-English travel blog, has nominated us for the Liebster Award!

 J: Experience.
 Adventure.
 Understanding.

-- What would be a dish you have discovered while travelling that you want to cook again at home?
+- What would be a dish you have discovered while traveling that you want to cook again at home?

 J: While we were traveling in Puerto Rico a couple years ago, we discovered the traditional dish, mofongo, which is made out of mashed plantains.
 Puerto Rican cuisine isn’t very vegetarian-friendly, and mofongo is typically stuffed with pork.
 But in Fajardo, we found a great restaurant that served a delicious vegetarian version, and we’ve already made it at home a few times.
 (Try this receipe!)